France and NATO

 France is a founding member of NATO and played an active role in its establishment.
 Since NATO's creation in 1949, France has consistently maintained its membership in both political and military spheres.
 However, it has frequently criticized NATO's operational methods, particularly the dominant role of the United States within the alliance.

 Under the presidency of Charles de Gaulle, France pursued diplomatic independence and promoted a vision of European collective security that conflicted with American leadership in NATO, especially regarding the integration of member states' armed forces under a US-led unified command and the control of NATO’s nuclear arsenal.
 In 1966, under De Gaulle’s leadership, France withdrew from NATO’s integrated military command.
 Nevertheless, cooperation agreements between French and NATO forces were quickly signed, reducing the practical impact of this withdrawal.
 This cooperation was reinforced under Presidents François Mitterrand and Jacques Chirac, and in 2009, President Nicolas Sarkozy reinstated France into NATO’s unified command.

 Throughout the Cold War, NATO helped define the political stance of the Western world toward the Soviet Union and the Warsaw Pact.
 Militarily, it set the standards for member countries’ capabilities and doctrines.
-During major crises, such as those involving Berlin or Cuba, and later regarding Euromissiles or in response to the terrorist attacks of September 11, France demonstrated solidarity with its Atlantic allies.
+During major crises, such as those involving Berlin or Cuba, and later regarding the Euromissile Crisis or in response to the terrorist attacks of September 11, France demonstrated solidarity with its Atlantic allies.
 However, French foreign policy often led to disagreements with the United States, even when this meant diverging from other European Union member states with which France was advancing European integration.

 Since the 1990s, such disagreements have become less frequent, and France has re-emerged as a significant contributor to NATO’s political and military activities.